eowocki1/Team-17-Hackathon/README.md

 Several genes have been identified as being associated with breast cancer.
 The most well-known and studied include:

-a) BRCA1 and BRCA2: These tumor suppressor genes are the most common hereditary breast cancer genes 1.
+a) BRCA1 and BRCA2: These tumor suppressor genes are the most common hereditary breast cancer genes.

-b) TP53: A tumor suppressor gene that regulates cell division and prevents tumor formation 2.
+b) TP53: A tumor suppressor gene that regulates cell division and prevents tumor formation.

-c) PIK3CA: Often mutated in breast cancer, affecting cell growth and survival 3.
+c) PIK3CA: Often mutated in breast cancer, affecting cell growth and survival.

-d) PTEN: Another tumor suppressor gene frequently mutated in breast cancer 4.
+d) PTEN: Another tumor suppressor gene frequently mutated in breast cancer.

-e) HER2 (ERBB2): Amplification or overexpression of this gene occurs in about 20-30% of breast cancers 5.
+e) HER2 (ERBB2): Amplification or overexpression of this gene occurs in about 20-30% of breast cancers.

-f) ESR1 and PGR: Genes encoding estrogen and progesterone receptors, respectively 6.
+f) ESR1 and PGR: Genes encoding estrogen and progesterone receptors, respectively.

-g) CCND1: Encodes Cyclin D1, often amplified in breast cancer 7.
+g) CCND1: Encodes Cyclin D1, often amplified in breast cancer.

-h) MYC: A proto-oncogene frequently amplified in breast cancer 8.
+h) MYC: A proto-oncogene frequently amplified in breast cancer.

-i) HOX genes: Several HOX genes, including HOXA5, HOXA9, and HOXD10, have been implicated in breast cancer development 9.
+i) HOX genes: Several HOX genes, including HOXA5, HOXA9, and HOXD10, have been implicated in breast cancer development.